Deploy Secure Mesh Site v2 in GCP (ClickOps)

 - Click Deploy to create the VM.

-Create Node from Downloaded Image (Optional)
+Launch Node VM Instance from Downloaded File (Optional)

 -